Received a Fine for Illegal Workers?

 What is a civil penalty for illegal working?

-A civil penalty notice informs an organisation it has employed a person who did not have permission to work in the UK, in breach of section 15 of the Immigration, Asylum and Nationality Act 2006.
+A fine for illegal workers is a penalty imposed on UK employers who hire individuals without the legal right to work in the UK, in breach of section 15 of the Immigration, Asylum and Nationality Act 2006.

 The civil penalty regime exists to ensure employers of migrant workers are compliant with immigration rules and that all their personnel have the relevant permissions to work in the UK.